What is Childhood Cancer?

 What Causes Cancer in Children?

 The causes of childhood cancer are not completely understood.
-While adult cancers are usually linked to lifestyle or environmental factors, cancer in children is different in several ways.
+While adult cancers are often linked to lifestyle or environmental factors, cancer in children is different in several ways.

-In a young person, cancer is less likely to be caused by the patient’s environment or lifestyle, even though environmental factors can play a role.
-Instead, the cause is often genetic changes that occur before birth or early in childhood.
-Most often, these genetic changes (called mutations) are thought to occur by chance.
-In a few cases children are born with genetic changes that increase their risk of getting cancer.
+In a young person, cancer is less likely to be caused by the patient’s environment or lifestyle.
+Instead, cancer-causing genetic changes (called mutations) are most commonly thought to occur by chance.
+However, in a few cases children are born with genetic changes that increase their risk of getting cancer.

 Learning what genetic changes caused a cancer can help doctors diagnose it more effectively.
 Going forward, this information may also help scientists develop better treatments.

 After Treatment: Becoming a Long-Term Survivor